In a rush? Skip directly to download the learning activity for this post!

 Rising ocean levels also threaten coastal wetland and estuary ecosystems.
 These are unique marshy areas along the coast with abundant and diverse plant and animal life.
 In addition to providing habitat for wildlife, coastal wetlands provide a buffer to coastal communities during weather events like floods.
 Also, the roots of the many plants in these wetlands help prevent erosion along coasts.
 Losing these unique coastal ecosystems also means losing their ecosystem services – the benefits that they provide to humans.

 Climate change doesn’t just impact water in glaciers – it also impacts the water that falls from the sky as precipitation.
 Changes to the global climate can impact when, where, and how much precipitation falls.
 It can also impact whether precipitation falls as rain or snow.

 A lot of the water we use comes from diverted runoff – meaning we change the path that water takes back to the ocean, so that it goes where we need it most.
 This can happen on a very small scale, such as diverting the water that runs off of our roofs into a rain barrel.
 Or an a very large scale – like the Grand Ditch in Colorado, which takes water from the west side of the Rocky Mountains and brings it to the Front Range, on the opposite side of the continental divide.

-Runoff begins high in the mountains where snowmelt and rain on mountain peaks start the headwaters of streams.
+Runoff begins high in the mountains where snowmelt and rain on mountain peaks feeds the headwaters of streams.
 Runoff ends when water flows into the oceans at estuaries and deltas.
 As humans, we have impacts on runoff process from the mountains to the oceans, and everywhere in between.
 Warmer winter temperatures in the mountains due to climate change may cause less winter snowpack than mountain regions experienced historically.
 Less winter snowpack means less springtime runoff.